SECURITY

 How to Reduce No-Shows in Your Security Guard Company

 A guard does not show up for a Monday morning shift at a commercial property in Dallas.
 The client calls at 6:15 AM asking where the guard is.
-The operations manager starts making phone calls, trying to find someone, anyone, who can cover.
+The operations manager starts making phone calls, trying to find someone who can cover.
 By the time a replacement arrives at 8:30 AM, the client has been without security for over two hours.
+The next day, the client asks for a meeting — not to discuss the incident, but to discuss whether they want to continue the contract.

 This is not a rare scenario.
-It happens every week at security companies across North America.
-And the damage goes far beyond the cost of one missed shift.
+It happens every week at security companies across North America, and the damage goes far beyond the cost of one missed shift.

 The Real Cost of No-Shows for Security Companies